Full Charge and charging it overnight

 Avoid extreme temperatures

-Your electric bike battery feels the same as you do, in different weather conditions, thus moderate temperatures suit your electric bike battery the best.
-Avoiding extreme temperatures in usage, charging and storing the battery is advised to prolong the electric bike battery.
-Whilst in a charging cycle, the battery should be in a warmer environment than freezing temperatures which is not hotter than 42 degrees Celsius at the extreme.
-However, still it is not advised and you should keep it between 15 and 22 degrees Celsius
+Your electric bike battery feels the same as you do in different weather conditions.
+Thus, moderate temperatures suit your electric bike battery the best.
+It is advised to avoid extreme temperatures in usage, charging, and storing the battery to prolong its lifespan.
+During the charging cycle, the battery should be in a warmer environment than freezing temperatures, but not hotter than 42 degrees Celsius at the extreme.
+However, it is still not advised, and you should keep it between 15 and 22 degrees Celsius.

-To effectively summarize, keep your battery happy, and your wallet happier.
-Do NOT charge your battery too much, or discharge it too much.
-Maintain the charge between 80% and 20% always.
-Also make sure if you’re storing your battery, keep it at 60% charge, in a moisture free and cool storing capacity.
-And of course, don’t push your battery too hard if you want it to last!
+To summarize effectively, keep your battery happy and your wallet happier.
+Do NOT charge your battery too much or discharge it too much.
+Always maintain the charge between 80% and 20%.
+Also, if you are storing your battery, keep it at a 60% charge in a moisture-free and cool storage capacity.
+And of course, do not push your battery too hard if you want it to last!

-Following the above said will ensure you’ll be riding your original battery for years to come.
+Following the above advice will ensure that you will be able to ride your original battery for years to come.

 Ride on!